sw00/sett.sh/content/posts/2018/08/critical-failure.md

 days.

-It was my very first large-scale, distributed production system with multi-national integrations and real-time messaging component.
+It was my very first large-scale, distributed production system with multi-national integrations and a real-time messaging component.
 I had been on the project for 3 months and had inherited the tech lead role which I shared with a senior colleague who had joined after me.
 Suffice to say we lost a lifetime's worth of sleep that week.